 Psychologist Dr Cliff Arnall explained to Metro that “oxytocin, serotonin, endorphins” are all produced in sex, leading to boosts in happiness and confidence.

 Losing these positive body chemicals might increase stress, life satisfaction, and possibly cause loneliness.
-Critically, the Metro piece highlights orgasms – the effects of not having sex physically, mainly link to cortisol levels rising from a lack of orgasms.
+Critically, the Metro piece highlights how the effects of not having sex physically, mainly link to cortisol levels rising from a lack of being able to climax.
 Do we need to stop questioning our quantity and start considering our sexual quality?

 The female physical side effects

 Goodbye sex, hello period pain?
-Newspaper Mirror says sex can aid menstrual cramps and orgasms can decrease them.
-Dr Streicher is quoted in the article describing how most women have a “uterine contraction when they orgasm”, making blood expel faster and thus helping relief.
+Newspaper Mirror says sex can aid menstrual cramps.
+Dr Streicher is quoted in the article describing how most women have a “uterine contraction when they climax”, making blood expel faster and thus helping relief.
 Period sex should arguably be non-negotiable, right?

 As mentioned earlier, the big O is what really defines the effects of not having sex.
-Floliving.com says orgasms can cure migraines, increase well-being, encourage relaxation and support healthy levels of estrogen.
+Floliving.com says they can cure migraines, increase well-being, encourage relaxation and support healthy levels of estrogen.

 While we can’t always predict how individuals will react to abstinence, scientists can define what our bodies will be missing out on when we give up mind-blowing intimacy.